davishoang96/See/README.md

 See is fully sandboxed and only accesses:
 - Images you explicitly select
-- Folders you grant permission to
+- Folders you grant permission to (read and write access)
+- Write access is used only for saving rotated images
 - Permissions are stored locally using security-scoped bookmarks
+- No network access or data collection

 ## License